Instagram (Dean song): Critical reception

 Entertainment news website Oh My Star chose "Instagram" as one of the most memorable songs of the year.
 Hong Seok-woo of Cine21 magazine felt that the lyrics were "touching" and complimented the guitars on the track.
 Billboard magazine ranked the song at number thirteen on its list of the 20 Best K-pop Songs of 2018.
 Writing for Paper magazine, columnist Jeff Benjamin described the record as "one of the most relatable tracks out this year" and listed it at number nine on the publication's Top 20 K-pop Songs of 2018.

 Dean and co-composer Highhopes shared the Best Composer of the Year award for "Instagram" at the 2018 Mnet Asian Music Awards.
 Dean also earned nominations for Best Hip Hop & Urban Music and Song of the Year at the ceremony.
+"Instagram" won the R&B Track of the Year award at the 2019 Korean Hip-hop Awards.
 The single was also nominated for Song of the Year – December at the Gaon Chart Music Awards.